 Skipping Commitments: People who misuse substances often find it difficult to stick to personal or professional commitments.
 Missed appointments, broken promises, and being unreliable in general can damage trust.

 Physical and Mental Health Problems: Addiction takes a toll on the body and mind.
-Veterans in active addiction may experience worsening of known chronic conditions, new health problems, or increased severity of mental health issues like depression, anxiety, or PTSD.
+Veterans in active addiction may experience worsening of known chronic conditions, new health problems, or increased severity of mental health issues.

-The appearance or combination of these challenges can create a feedback loop, where the effects of a veteran’s substance use lead to a greater need to cope, therefore more use.
+These challenges can create a feedback loop, where the effects of a veteran’s substance use lead to a greater need to cope and, therefore, more use.

-To break the cycle, a person needs to address the root causes of their alcohol or drug addiction in order to learn how to manage stressors in a healthy way, and reclaim control over their life.
+To break the cycle, a person needs to address the root causes of their alcohol or drug addiction to learn how to manage stress in a healthy way.
 This is especially important for veterans.

 How Prevalent is Addiction in Military Veterans?

-Nearly 11% of veterans served by the Veterans Health Administration system (VA Health System) meet the criteria for a substance use disorder when they are first seen in the clinic.
+Nearly 11% of veterans served by the Veterans Health Administration system (VA) meet the criteria for a substance use disorder when they are first seen in the clinic.

 After military service, veterans go through a period of adjustment as they reintegrate into their homes and communities.
 This process can be challenging in many ways and increases the risk for substance use disorders.

-Additional addiction risk factors for Veterans can include traumatic brain injuries, violence in relationships, and mental health conditions such as post-traumatic stress disorder (PTSD), major depression, or anxiety disorders.
+Additional addiction risk factors for Veterans can include traumatic brain injuries, violence in relationships, and mental health conditions such as post-traumatic stress disorder (PTSD), depression, or anxiety.

 Diagnosing Substance Use Disorders in Veterans

 Addiction can develop insidiously, but knowing the signs and symptoms of substance use disorders can help.
-The Diagnostic and Statistical Manual of Mental Disorders Fifth Edition Text Revision (DSM-5-TR) lists criteria mental health professionals use to identify and diagnose a substance use disorder.
+The Diagnostic and Statistical Manual of Mental Disorders Fifth Edition Text Revision (DSM-5-TR) lists criteria mental health professionals use to identify and diagnose substance use disorders.
 These criteria include:3

 Using a substance for a longer period or in greater amounts than originally intended